Yoplayer-1/book/ideas.md

 [] Dumbledore - Like Gandalf but not Gandalf

 [] Alastor Moody in the Triwizard book- I always keep a gun in my nightstand in case of intruders, so I could shoot myself instead of meeting new people [^1]

+[] Nico helps Harry summon his parents in the last book instead of the resurrection stone.

 ***